burninc0de/socialsox/CONTRIBUTING.md

 Thank you for your interest in contributing to SocialSox!
 This document provides guidelines and information for contributors.

-## Code of Conduct

-This project follows a code of conduct to ensure a welcoming environment for all contributors.
-By participating, you agree to:

-- Be respectful and inclusive
-- Focus on constructive feedback
-- Accept responsibility for mistakes
-- Show empathy towards other contributors

 ## How to Contribute

 ### Reporting Bugs